Skip to main content

 Harris herself drew an even starker contrast between her and Trump, telling attendees, “Donald Trump on day one would walk into that office with an enemies list.
 When I am elected, I will walk in with a to-do list.”

-Harris’ remarks referenced recent coverage that compiles the occasions on which Trump has promised to “prosecute or punish perceived enemies” according to coverage from NPR
+Harris’ remarks referenced the numerous occasions on which Trump has promised to “prosecute or punish perceived enemies” according to coverage from NPR

 During Harris’ closing statements, she added that among the many she listed in whom she sees “the promise of America,” are “Republicans who have never voted for a Democrat before, but have put the constitution of the United States above party.”